Defibrillation: Application method

-The defibrillation device that is usually available out of the medical centers is the automated external defibrillator (AED), a portable machine that can be used even by users with no previous training.
-That is possible because the machine produces pre-recorded voice instructions that guide to the user, and automatically checks the patient's condition and applies the correct electric shocks.
-There also exist written instructions of defibrillators that explain the procedure step-by-step.
+A defibrillation device that is often available outside of medical centers is the automated external defibrillator (AED), a portable machine that can be used with no previous training.
+That is possible because the machine produces pre-recorded voice instructions that guide the user.
+The device automatically checks the patient's condition and applies the correct electric shocks.
+There also exist written instructions that explain the procedure step-by-step.

 Outcomes

-Survival rates for out-of-hospital cardiac arrests are poor, often less than 10%.
+Survival rates for out-of-hospital cardiac arrests in North America are poor, often less than 10%.
 Outcome for in-hospital cardiac arrests are higher at 20%.
 Within the group of people presenting with cardiac arrest, the specific cardiac rhythm can significantly impact survival rates.
 Compared to people presenting with a non-shockable rhythm (such as asystole or PEA), people with a shockable rhythm (such as VF or pulseless ventricular tachycardia) have improved survival rates, ranging between 21 and 50%.